MaxBittker/afp/stethoscope.md

 # Talk Title

-What Sound Does An Operating System Make?!
+What Sound Does An Operating System Make?
 Let's Sonify System Calls!

 # Abstract for your talk